pmjones/adr-example/README.md

 # _Action Domain Responder_ Example

-This example shows an ADR user interface subsystem, with the corresponding domain logic and data source elements, for a naive blogging system.
+This example shows an [_Action Domain Responder_](http://pmjones.io/adr) user interface subsystem, with the corresponding domain logic and data source elements, for a naive blogging system.

 This is not a running example, in the sense that it cannot be dropped onto a web server and begin operating properly.